 Copywriting, aka ghost writing, allows you to outsource your services as a content writer and make money from the comfort of your home by writing articles, press releases, eBooks, newspaper gigs and even infographics.
 However, most copywriting jobs consist in active income, not passive income.

-Can you generate passive income as a copywriter?
-There are two main ways to generate passive income as a copywriter: creating a blog and monetizing the traffic, or creating a copywriting agency.
-Niche site blogs with well-written content can generate significant income, as can a copywriting agency that serves clients and monetized blogs.
+There are two main ways to generate passive income as a copywriter: creating a monetized blog or copywriting agency.
+Niche site blogs with enough well-written monetized content can generate $1,000 upwards per month.
+Copywriting agencies can generate excellent monthly passive income for owners.